 Dealers Didn’t Want to Mess with Bullion Years Ago

 Making it tougher on buyers of decades past, there was no one offering easy transactions.
 In those days, the bullion counter was generally at a coin shop, with precious few of those around.
 Coin dealers made their money on expensive rare coins and hobby supplies.

-Coin dealers disliked bullion so much they gave the name "junk silver" to the now widely popular 90% silver coins, the pocket change that circulated in America up until 1965.
+Coin dealers disliked bullion so much that they gave the name "junk silver" to the now widely popular 90% silver junk coins, the pocket change that circulated in America up until 1965.
 Imagine calling your own product “junk.”
-Often the dealer had to special-order the bullion, because he just didn't bother to keep bullion in stock.
+Often the dealer had to special-order the bullion because he just didn't bother to keep the bullion in stock.

 Coin shops were never crowded in those days.
 When the bullion customer stepped up to buy some U.S. Silver Eagles or privately minted rounds, he stood there alone.
 There was no one standing beside him saying, “Yeah, I have some of those.
 I love them.”

 When he left the shop with his little handful of coins, there was no one behind him to sell it to if he should change his mind.
-He may have proudly showed his coins around, but found no one cared about these curios.
+He may have proudly shown his coins around but found no one cared about these curios.
 He was all by himself.